Wonderful service from start to finish.

 Is equity release safe?

 Despite past concerns, equity release is now considered to be a safe and effective way of raising funds.
 Releasing equity is fully regulated by the Financial Conduct Authority, and we can offer further protection as we are a member of the Equity Release Council.
-Zoe Fellows, Equity Release specialist and Associate Solicitor in our Conveyancing team, here explains the different plans that are available to you, protections that are now in place and other factors that you should review if you are considering releasing equity in your property.
+Kiri Saunders-Brown, Equity Release specialist and Solicitor in our Conveyancing team, here explains the different plans that are available to you, protections that are now in place and other factors that you should review if you are considering releasing equity in your property.

 What are the risks of equity release?